sxpydo/intro-to-java-course/exercises/web-applications/README.md

     If-modified-since: 27 Feb 2017 08:10:00
 ```

-Write down two feasible responses of the HTTP server (only the status line)
+Write down two feasible responses of the HTTP server (only the status line).

 ## :spider_web: HTML

 An HTML Form is a section of the document that collects input from the user.
 The input from the user is generally sent to a server (Web servers, Mail clients, etc).
 We use the HTML `<form>` element to create forms in HTML.

-Read [this documentation][2], and create a HTML form that looks like the following:
+Refer to [this documentation][2] and create a HTML form in `login-form.html` that contains:
+- an email field
+- a password field
+- a checkbox
+- a 'forgot password' link, and
+- a sign in button.

 ![HTML Form](./html-form.png)

+Note: you are **not** expected to achieve something with the same styling as the image shown!
+** Learn about the anatomy of an HTML Document (here)[https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics#anatomy_of_an_html_document]

 [1]: https://developer.mozilla.org/en-US/docs/Web/HTML
 [2]: https://developer.mozilla.org/en-US/docs/Learn/Forms/HTML5_input_types